Structured Prompts Improve Evaluation of Language Models: Introduction

-Prompt engineering has emerged as a practical alternative to fine-tuning.
-Well‑designed prompts improve performance, as demonstrated by~\citet{nori2024medprompt, maharjan2024openmedlm}, combining few-shot selection, chain-of-thought (CoT)~\citep{wei2022chainofthought}, and ensembling.
-However, these methods rely on hand-engineered prompts, demanding domain expertise and iterative experimentation, making them labor-intensive and often non-robust to new model rollouts~\citep{wang2025perspective}.
+Prompt engineering has emerged as a valuable strategy for improving model performance~\citep{nori2024medprompt, maharjan2024openmedlm}, combining few-shot selection, chain-of-thought (CoT)~\citep{wei2022chainofthought}, and ensembling.
+However, these methods rely on hand-engineered prompts and demand iterative experimentation, making them labor-intensive and brittle~\citep{wang2025perspective}.
 Consequently, researchers have explored automatic prompt optimization (APO)~\citep{li2025surveyautomaticpromptengineering}, which treats prompt design as an optimization problem.

-DSPy~\citep{khattab2023dspy} is a widely used declarative framework that represents prompts as modular, parameterized components with an intuitive structure that allows moving from zero-shot prompts to more adaptive prompting styles all within a single unified system supporting reproducible, structured prompting.
-Moreover, DSPy supports automatic prompt optimizers (APOs) such as MIPROv2~\citep{opsahl2024optimizing}, which can convert high-level task specifications into optimized instructions and few-shot examples.
+DSPy~\citep{khattab2023dspy} is a widely used framework that represents prompts as modular, parameterized components with an intuitive structure that allows moving from zero-shot prompts to more adaptive prompt optimizers~\citep{opsahl2024optimizing} all within a single unified system supporting reproducible, structured prompting.

-However, despite the growing use of structured prompting, we lack a systematic evaluation of how these approaches affect benchmark robustness and performance estimates across established evaluation suites.
-We use DSPy as an instantiation of structured prompting and integrate it with HELM (Figure~\ref{fig:method}), presenting: \begin{enumerate} \item A reproducible \textit{DSPy+HELM} framework that introduces structured prompting methods which elicit reasoning, enabling more robust evaluation of LMs across HELM benchmarks. \item An evaluation of prompting methods (Zero-Shot, Bootstrap Few-Shot with Random Search, MIPROv2) against HELM's baseline across four LMs and seven HELM benchmarks that span general and medical domains (reasoning, knowledge QA, problem-solving, error-classification), where each prompting method leverages a distinct mechanism for refining prompts to approximate LM performance ceilings. \item Empirical evidence that without structured prompting: (i) HELM underestimates LM performance (by 4\% average), (ii) performance estimates vary more across benchmarks ($+$2\% standard deviation), (iii) performance gaps are misrepresented (leaderboard rankings flip on $3/7$ benchmarks), and (iv) introducing reasoning (CoT) reduces LM sensitivity to prompt design (smaller $\Delta$ across prompts). \end{enumerate}
+However, we lack a systematic study within a standardized benchmark that isolates how prompt choice alone impacts leaderboard outcomes.
+In this work, we use DSPy as an instantiation of structured prompting and integrate it with HELM (Figure~\ref{fig:method}) to systematically measure how prompt choice affects reported performance and rankings, presenting: \begin{enumerate} \item A reproducible \textit{DSPy+HELM} framework for systematically studying how prompt choice affects LM evaluation across diverse HELM benchmarks. \item An evaluation of five prompting methods (HELM Baseline, Zero-Shot Predict, Zero-Shot CoT, BFRS, MIPROv2) across four frontier LMs, two open-source LMs and seven HELM benchmarks spanning general and medical domains. \item Empirical evidence that prompt choice can materially impact leaderboards.
+In particular, structured prompting improves performance (by 6\% on average), alters comparisons (leaderboard rankings shift on $5/7$ benchmarks), with most gains coming from \textit{chain-of-thought}, and little additional benefit from advanced optimizers. \end{enumerate}